Send a Confidential Message on Gmail

 How to send messages & attachments confidentially?

-Note: In case you are using Gmail with a work or school account, then you need to contact your admin to make sure you can use confidential mode.
+Note: If you are using Gmail with a work or school account, you need to contact your admin to make sure you can use confidential mode.

 Follow the steps to send messages and attachments confidentially: